WELCOME TO WSU SPOKANE

 Spokane serves as the perfect jumping-off point for first-class recreation among the region's many lakes and rivers, national forests, ski resorts, and trails.

-The Spokane River, located in the heart of the city, runs right beside the WSU Spokane campus.
-Bordering the river is the Centennial Trail, which supplies miles of trail for walking, bicycling, and blading.
+The Spokane River, located in the heart of the city and described as “the best kept urban secret in the United States today,” runs right beside our campus.
+Bordering the river is the Centennial Trail, which supplies miles of trail for walking, bicycling, and blading; just west of the downtown core is a developing whitewater park.

 The fun doesn't stop at the river's edge.
 Eight golf courses in the county and another six within an easy drive make Spokane a golfer's dream.
 The city annually hosts Hoopfest, the largest 3-on-3 street basketball tournament in the U.S., and Bloomsday, one of America's largest timed road races.
 From climbing walls to laser tag to cycling clubs, Spokane has outlets for your energy.